 The cruise departs Echuca Wharf every day at 10:00am, 11:15am, 1:15pm and 2:30pm.
 All cruises go for one hour.

-The historical nature of our paddlesteamers may present some accessibility challenges to those in wheelchairs or people with mobility constraints.
+The historical nature of our paddlesteamers may present some accessibility challenges for people with disability or who use mobility aids.
 Please ask our friendly staff for further assistance if required.

 P.S.
 Pevensey is named after a sheep property on the Murrumbidgee River called Pevensey Station.